shashankBillagiri/purchaseandearn/README.md

 - Run `./gradlew test` to execute the test cases.
 - Functional validations are included in the `src/test/docs/FunctionalValidations.txt` directory.
 These validations ensure that key functionalities are working as expected and provide detailed test coverage for various scenarios.
+- Sample Responses from the designed endpoint for different requests are documented  `src/test/docs` directory for reference.